pigatron-industries/arduino_eurorack/docs/oscillators.md

 WaveOscillator<WaveInterpolationT&> oscillator = WaveOscillator<WaveInterpolationT&>(interpolator);
 ```

-Then each WaveTable can be initialised with a differrent wave:
+Each WaveTable can be accessed using the array operator, and can be initialised with differrent waves:

 ```cpp
 WaveTableFactory::addSine(&interpolator[0], 0.5);